HidekiMori-CIT/aenet-lammps/README.md

 ```

 The pair_style line might be always same.
-In pair_coeff line, v01 mean use our original version.
+In pair_coeff line, v01 means to use our original version.
 If you chose v00, you can use parameter file from original aenet package.
 The Fe between v01 and 10tw-10tw.ann set element(s).
 The term:10tw-10tw.ann set name of parameter file, in this case, file name is set as Fe.10tw-10tw.ann.